Karilli/CVRP-solver/README.md

 * try destroy route heuristics with lower probability
   * or dont destroy the whole route
   * choose only destroy route heuristics or only other destroy heuristics
-* introduce initial heuristics probability again?
+* introduce heuristics probabilities again?
 * alternative acceptance methods
 * use ACO also for CVRP
 * is there a better admissible heuristics to elevate dijkstra to A*?
 * destroy heuristics based on crossing routes
 * revise ACO early stopping condition
+* revise initial solutions, add randomization and "factor" parameters
+* population of solutions
+* more instances for HPO, two splits for HPO and validation
+* adaptive destroy degree
+* introudce adaptive VNS budget again?